BeauCranston/polybar-buds/README.md

 After the above steps are completed you should be all set to use polybar-buds!

-##Controls
+## Controls

 Left-Click: will toggle from playback mode to mic mode

 Right-Click: will disconnect or connect your bluetooth headset

-_Note_
+## Font

 If the icons end up being too small, create a new font inside of your bar section.
+You will need nerd-fonts for the icons to show at all.

 For example this is my font for these icons specifically: font-3 = "RobotoMono Nerd Font:size=14;2"